openkruise/kruise/docs/README.md

 in many cases, cannot be satisfied by the default workload controllers.

 Kruise attempts to fill such gap by offering a set of controllers as the supplement to manage new workloads in Kubernetes.
-The target user cases are representative, originally collected from the users of Alibaba cloud container services and the developers of the in-house large scale on-line/off-line container applications.
+The target use cases are representative, originally collected from the users of Alibaba cloud container services and the developers of the in-house large scale on-line/off-line container applications.
 Most of the use cases can be easily applied to other similar cloud user scenarios.

-Currently, Kruise supports the following three new workloads.
+Currently, Kruise supports the following workloads.

 ## Workloads